Duty to Assist Involves More than Just the Homelessness Sector

 “My Name is Brad” narrates the story of a young middle class suburban white man who struggles through University, only to end up deluded, and living on the streets.
 He watches his promise die, like so many North American youth today.

 Cheektowaga-Omni is a production and media marketing company that was established as a tie up between Cheektowaga Music and Omni creative group Cheektowaga Music was formed by prolific musician, music, entertainment producer and, performer “Little” Herbert in 1986.
 Cheektowaga-Omni is in the process of reactivating a dormant Analogue TV station in Northern Washington State.
+This initiative reflects their commitment to blending traditional media with modern technology, offering diverse content ranging from music production to online piano lessons and beyond.

 The movie My Name is Brad being produced by Cheektowaga-Omni is in memory of Kelly Thomas, who was killed by members of the Fullerton police dept in 2011.
 Cheektowaga-Omni has launched fundraising efforts to support the movie and plans are afoot to launch a kick-starter and a web page in support of My name is Brad.
 Additionally, they are exploring event ticketing options to enhance the film’s reach and impact.
-For more – click here.

 Cheektowaga – Omni media is based in Kelowna BC, with studios located in Abbotsford BC and Vancouver BC.

-For more information: See our postion on Slated.
+For more information: See our position on Slated.

 Media contact